 The Castleman Disease Collaborative Network (CDCN) was co-founded in 2012 by Dr. David Fajgenbaum and Dr. Frits van Rhee to accelerate research to find a cure for Castleman disease (CD) and improve survival for all patients with CD.
 Drs.
-Fajgenbaum and van Rhee quickly linked a team of other physicians, researchers, patients, and loved ones to the project which has made tremendous progress in less than two years.
+Fajgenbaum and van Rhee quickly linked a team of other physicians, researchers, patients, and loved ones to the project which has made tremendous progress over the last five years.
 The team continues to take an innovative approach in order to overcome many of the hurdles that exist in the Castleman disease field (poorly understood, few researchers, limited collaboration, different terminologies, no research organization, no diagnostic criteria) and the broader biomedical research system which often proves to be inefficient, random and slow.
 Our progress has only been possible because groups of physicians, researchers, patients and loved ones have all joined together.
 Read more about how patients and their loved ones have fought back against Castleman disease here.

 Our mission is to accelerate CD research, treatment, and patient care through global collaboration, strategic investments in research, and supportive resources for patients and their loved ones.
 Learn more about our mission »

 Our story is one of patients, loved ones, physicians, and researchers joining together to change the survival and outcomes of patients with CD.